How and When to Leave an Emotionally Abusive Relationship

 5. Be safe.
 If you have to, change your phone number, your email address, and online passwords.
 Do what you need to do in order to protect your safety and well being.

 I would be lying if I told you that leaving your abusive partner is easy.
 It is not.
 I was stalked for some time at my work and at new apartment following my break up.
 One scary evening my ex-boyfriend showed up outside my apartment building.
 He had climbed the fire escape, was calling my name, and was trying to look into my windows.
 My sister called the police and then he finally left me alone.

 I feel that if I had left early on as in years before, it would not have escalated into such drama.

-Hindsight is a wonderful thing isn't it?
+Hindsight is a wonderful thing, isn't it?
 Don't make the mistakes I made.
 Get out when you can.

 Please do enlist all the help and guidance you can because I know from experience that this is not easy.

-- The National Domestic Hotline:
+The National Domestic Hotline:

-- Just because he doesn't hit you doesn't mean he isn't abusive.
+1−800−799−7233 or TTY 1−800−787−3224.
+Just because he doesn't hit you, doesn't mean he isn't abusive.
 If you need help getting away from an abusive boyfriend, call (800) 799-SAFE.